dedenys/startup/notes.md

 > "A middleware function looks very similar to a routing function.
 That is because routing functions are also middleware functions.
 The only difference is that routing functions are only called if the associated pattern matches.
 Middleware functions are always called for every HTTP request unless a preceding middleware function does not call next.
 A middleware function has the following pattern:"

+# 501 Status Code

+> "In this class you may encounter a 502 status code when you deploy either Simon or your Startup to your production environment.
+This error means that Caddy cannot load your HTTP service.
+This happens when your code is missing files, crashes when it is running, or doesn't start correctly.
+That causing PM2 to stop running your service."

+# SOP and CORS

+> "Simply stated SOP only allows JavaScript to make requests to a domain if it is the same domain that the user is currently viewing.
+A request from byu.iinstructure.com for service endpoints that are made to byu.instructure.com would fail because the domains do not match.
+This provides significant security, but it also introduces complications when building web applications.
+For example, if you want build a service that any web application can use it would also violate the SOP and fail.
+In order to address this, the concept of Cross Origin Resource Sharing (CORS) was invented."

+> "CORS allows the client (e.g. browser) to specify the origin of a request and then let the server respond with what origins are allowed.
+The server may say that all origins are allowed, for example if they are a general purpose image provider, or only a specific origin is allowed, for example if they are a bank's authentication service.
+If the server doesn't specify what origin is allowed then the browser assumes that it must be the same origin."

+### Third Party

+> "When you make requests to your own web services you are always on the same origin and so you will not violate the SOP.
+However, if you want to make requests to a different domain than the one your web application is hosted on, then you need to make sure that domain allows requests as defined by the Access-Control-Allow-Origin header it returns.
+For example, if I have JavaScript in my web application loaded from cs260.click that makes a fetch request for an image from the website i.picsum.photos the browser will fail the request with an HTTP status code of 403 and an error message that CORS has blocked the request."

 ### end